Chlorophyll — The Complete Guide | Plants and Life

 Green foods rich in chlorophyll

-• Acts as a natural deodorizer
+• Acts as a natural deodorizing compound

-• Boosts red blood cell production
+• May help support red blood cell health

-• Supports healthy digestion and skin
+• Supports digestion and overall skin health

 How to Keep Plants Rich in Chlorophyll